parallaxsecond/parsec-mock/README.md

 They then need to write a generator function in ```generator/generator_lib.py```.
 This generator function takes no arguments, and should output a tuple of python binary strings.

-The first element of the tuple should be the protocol buffer encoded value of the request message that is described in the spec.request.body_description field of the test spec.
-The second element of the tuple should be the protocol buffer encoded value of the result message that is described in the spec.result.body_description field of the test spec.
+The first element of the tuple should be the protocol buffer encoded value of the request's *operation* message that is described in the spec.request.body_description field of the test spec.
+The second element of the tuple should be the protocol buffer encoded *result* value of the response message that is described in the spec.result.body_description field of the test spec.

 An example generator for a list opcodes test is shown below: